 We've expressed our support for sales tax fairness most visibly through the International Council of Shopping Centers (ICSC), a trade group formerly chaired by David Henry, Kimco's president, vice chairman, and CEO.
-During David's tenure as ICSC chairman (2011-12), he was a leading industry voice on this important issue, and continues to be an active supporter of the Marketplace Fairness Act.
+During David's tenure as ICSC chairman (2011-12), he was a leading industry voice on this important issue, and continues to be an active supporter of the Marketplace Fairness Act and related legislative efforts.